CSCfi/csc-user-guide/docs/support/faq/how-to-resize-in-pouta.md

 ![confirm-resize](img/confirm_resize.png)

-After the process finished, you should have your instance with a flavor.
+After the process finished, you should have your instance with a new flavor.

 ## Resize a volume